Solar panel orientation in Perth: does your roof direction matter?

 North-facing is ideal, but most Perth homes can't fit all their panels there.
 Here's how different roof orientations affect solar generation, when east/west splits make sense, and what's genuinely worth avoiding.

 Perth is at approximately 32°S latitude.
 The sun rises in the east, arcs across the northern sky, and sets in the west.
-At solar noon (roughly 1pm in WA summer due to daylight saving), the sun is directly north and at its highest point.
+At solar noon, around midday, the sun is directly north and at its highest point.
+WA doesn't observe daylight saving, so that timing stays roughly the same year-round.

-Panels facing north capture the most direct sun for the most hours per day — hence the higher annual generation.
+Panels facing north capture the most direct sun for the most hours per day, which is why north-facing generation is highest.

 Panels facing east capture the morning sun well but miss the afternoon peak.
 West-facing panels do the opposite.
 South-facing panels receive minimal direct sun in winter and indirect summer sun only.

-Approximate annual generation as % of north-facing baseline:
+Annual generation as a percentage of north-facing output:

 These are annual averages for Perth (32°S).
-The gap between north and east/west is larger in winter (when the sun is lower in the sky and spends more time in the north arc) than in summer.
+The gap between north and east/west is larger in winter, when the sun is lower in the sky and spends more time in the northern arc, than in summer.

 Generation impact of pitch:

-For most Perth homes, roof pitch is a minor factor — the 15–25° range common in Perth residential construction captures 95–99% of optimal.
-Flat roofs (commercial or some modern homes) can use ballasted mounts to achieve a better tilt, though this adds cost.
+For most Perth homes, roof pitch is a minor factor: the 15–25° range common in Perth residential construction captures roughly 97–99% of optimal.
+For a closer look at how much tilt actually moves the needle and when a tilt frame is worth the money, see our solar panel tilt guide and our breakdown of tilt frame costs.
+Flat roofs (commercial or some modern homes) can use ballasted mounts to achieve a better tilt, though this adds cost, covered in our flat roof solar guide.

 Rather than putting all panels north, some homes split panels across east and west faces (or use east and north, or west and north).